Description

 Arguments

-All types are stored by copy, except const char*
+All values are stored by copy, except string literals which are stored by address.

 Return value